tcltk/tcl/doc/markdown/regexp.md

 regexp -all {[0-7]} $string
 ```

-This lists all words (consisting of all sequences of non-whitespace characters) in a string, and is useful as a more powerful version of the **split** command:
+This lists all words (consisting of all sequences of non-whitespace characters) in a string, and is useful as a more powerful version of the [split] command:

 ```
 regexp -all -inline {\S+} $string
 ```

+[split]: split.md
+[string]: string.md